What is ITAR Compliance?

 ITAR Compliance Program

-The DDTC requires that a company who has restricted articles or performed restricted services to control their company with procedures in accordance with the DDTC Compliance Program Guidelines.
+The DDTC requires that a company who has restricted articles or performed restricted services to control their company with procedures that meet ITAR requirements in accordance with the DDTC Compliance Program Guidelines.

 EAR – Export Administration Regulations